“I knew what I wanted, I wanted to see the world” – Andrea Mueller

 Château de Chillon, an island castle located on Lake Geneva

 When I landed in Zurich, it was raining!
 I was actually a little bit discouraged.
-But then, I realized that I don’t know when will be the next time or if there will be a next time.
+But then, I realized that I don’t know when will be the next time or if there will be the next time.
 “Don’t let small things stop you from accomplishing bigger and better things.”

 Fraumünster Church, Zurich